dboddie-canonical-work/disgorged-docs/reducing-the-size-of-desktop-snaps.rst

 Using content snaps and extensions
 ----------------------------------

-Snaps can provide content to other snaps using the `content interface <the-content-interface.md>`__.
+Snaps can provide content to other snaps using the :ref:`content interface <the-content-interface>`.
 Many popular runtimes and libraries such as GNOME, Qt and Wine are packaged in content snaps.
 Instead of adding those libraries to your snap, you can connect to the relevant content snaps.
-The easiest way to use content snaps is to use one of the `Snapcraft desktop extensions <snapcraft-extensions.md>`__.
+The easiest way to use content snaps is to use one of the :ref:`Snapcraft desktop extensions <snapcraft-extensions>`.

--  Snaps using KDE Frameworks or Qt5 can use the ```kde-neon`` extension <the-kde-neon-extension.md>`__ which adds content snaps for themes, the Qt5 runtime and KDE frameworks.
+-  Snaps using KDE Frameworks or Qt5 can use the :ref:```kde-neon`` extension <the-kde-neon-extension>` which adds content snaps for themes, the Qt5 runtime and KDE frameworks.
--  Most other desktop snaps can use the ```gnome-3-28`` extension <the-gnome-3-28-extension.md>`__.
+-  Most other desktop snaps can use the :ref:```gnome-3-28`` extension <the-gnome-3-28-extension>`.
 -  Snaps using Wine can use the ```wine-platform-runtime`` <https://snapcraft.io/wine-platform-runtime>`__ and ```wine-platform-5-stable`` <https://snapcraft.io/wine-platform-5-stable>`__ snaps.
--  The ```gtk-common-themes`` <how-to-use-the-system-gtk-theme-via-the-gtk-common-themes-snap.md>`__ bundles many popular GTK, cursor and icon themes.
+-  The :ref:```gtk-common-themes`` <how-to-use-the-system-gtk-theme-via-the-gtk-common-themes-snap>` bundles many popular GTK, cursor and icon themes.

 ..